cloud-benchmarks/cloud-benchmarks.github.io/_posts/2015-07-17-cassandra-write-performance-on-gce-and-aws.md

 With that, we were able to achieve [90,748 writes/second](http://cloud-benchmarks.org/submissions/4) with a 99th percentile latency of 4.0ms.

-Follow-up tests using r3.4xlarge and i2.4xlarge instances were hit slightly higher numbers but at greater cost.
+Follow-up tests using r3.4xlarge and i2.4xlarge instances were hitting slightly higher numbers but at greater cost.
 We’ll be looking at how to best benchmark between instance types in a future blog post.

 ##GCE